Project Description

 • Helps save water, reduce weeding, and improve the transplanting and re-seeding process

-• Be cautious of few plants that might not like bark and/or mulch
+• Be cautious of a few plants that might not like bark and/or mulch

 • Appropriate Maintenance